 - Make the dog’s time with you happy and

-- Strive to provide your Great Dane a healthy life span.
+- Strive to provide your Great Dane a healthy life

 What can you do to have a happy time together??

 The Great Dane is a smart breed which learns faster.
 It also learns affection and care from its owners.
 It registers and understands your expressions of love and care.
-Which also assists the Great Dane to decides on its allegiance.
+Which also assists the Great Dane to decide on its allegiance.
 Also, if you want to be loved by your Great Dane make sure to express your love for the dog frequently.